Brownian motion on stable looptrees: Resistance and Random Walk Scaling Limit Results

-By separability, it follows that there exists a Probability space $(\Omega', \mathcal{F}', \mathbf{P}')$ on which the convergence of Proposition \ref{thm:compact disc inv princ res} holds almost surely.
-On this space, we can apply \cite[Theorem 1.2]{DavidResForms} (Theorem \ref{thm:scaling lim RW resistance} in this article) to deduce that there exist isometric embeddings of $(\Loop (\tau_n))_{n \geq 1}$ and $\La$ into a (random) common metric space on which the laws of discrete time random walks on $\Loop (\tau_n)$ converge weakly under appropriate rescaling to the law of Brownian motion on $\La$.
-The proof of Theorem \ref{thm:main RW inv princ compact quenched} then proceeds as follows.
+\begin{proof}[Proof of Theorem \ref{thm:main RW inv princ compact quenched}] It follows from Proposition \ref{thm:compact disc inv princ res}, separability and the Skorohod Representation Theorem that there exists a probability space on which the convergence of Proposition \ref{thm:compact disc inv princ res} holds almost surely.
+We will show that on this space, the laws of the given stochastic processes converge weakly, almost surely.

-\begin{proof}[Proof of Theorem \ref{thm:main RW inv princ compact quenched}] It follows from Proposition \ref{thm:compact disc inv princ res} and separability that there exists a Probability space $(\Omega', \mathcal{F}', \mathbf{P}')$ on which the convergence of Proposition \ref{thm:compact disc inv princ res} holds almost surely.
-On this space, the stochastic process $Y^{(n)}$ naturally associated with the quadruplet $(\Loop (T_n), R_n, \nu_n, \rho_n)$ in the sense of Section \ref{sctn:res forms} is a continuous time random walk that jumps from its present to state to each of its neighbouring vertices at rate $1$.
+The stochastic process $Y^{(n)}$ naturally associated with the quadruplet $(\Loop (T_n), R_n, \nu_n, \rho_n)$ in the sense of Section \ref{sctn:res forms} is a continuous time random walk that jumps from its present state to each of its neighbouring vertices at rate $1$.
 Since every vertex of these discrete looptrees has degree $4$ (we consider self-loops as undirected), this amounts to an $\textsf{exp}(4)$ waiting time at every vertex.